Pfeifer Realty Group sponsored their second Sanibel documentary “7 Sanibel Artists” which PREMIERED at BIG ARTS on March 5, 2015.

 And for those who may be wondering if Katie Gardenia is her real name, ask her.
 You will like her answer.

 Myra Roberts, accomplished oil on canvas painter.
 This Sanibel resident moved full time to the island in 1999 from Chicago and has since become a popular artist in Southwest Florida.

 Many of her works are inspired by the Florida tropical lifestyle and Sanibel & Captiva Islands.
 From vintage bathing beauties, to hollywood icons, and old florida images it is easy to see why Roberts has become an artist that collectors seek.

 One of her most recent works is a 20 canvas series on Ann Frank that she painted for the Holocaust Museum of Southwest Florida.
 Roberts was recently featured at the prestigious Sidney & Berne Davis Art Center in Historic Downtown Fort Myers where she displayed many of her best works.

-Each of the artists in the documentary is donating one of their paintings to be auctioned with proceeds going to the Sanibel non-profit of the buyer’s choice.
+Each of the artists in the documentary is donated a unique piece of art which was auctioned in conjunction with this event.
+All proceeds where donated to the Sanibel non-profit of the buyer’s choice.